Verification Status

 F1ConfigProofs.v

-Weight sum invariants, port/temperature validation, secure-by-default
+Weight sum invariants, Port/temperature range validation, Secure-by-default security config

 15 theorems✓ Verified